-Within the framework of the Horizon 2020 program of the European Union, two universities of the stature of the Universidad Carlos III de Madrid and Glasgow University as well as different research and development centers attached to the project such as the “Robotnik Automation SLL" or the "IDS Georadar”, They are working on a project where they seek to design a autonomous robot capable of digging tunnels while 3D printing all types of conduits that must be installed in it.
+Within the framework of the Horizon 2020 program of the European Union, two universities of the stature of the Universidad Carlos III de Madrid and Glasgow University as well as different research and development centers attached to the project such as the “Robotnik Automation SLL" or the "Georadar IDS”, They are working on a project where they seek to design a autonomous robot capable of digging tunnels while 3D printing all types of conduits that must be installed in it.

 As a detail, tell you that this specific project has been financed with nothing less than 3.7 millones de euros, an economic amount that their managers will receive during the next three years.
 To understand a little better what is expected of it, tell you that its creators define it as: